Where UNICEF Works

 Working nonstop to provide health, education, protection, emergency relief and more to children and families in need around the world

-Established in 1946 in the aftermath of World War II, and headquartered in New York City, UNICEF has a global presence that spans 190 countries and territories.
+Established in 1946 in the aftermath of World War II, and headquartered in New York City, UNICEF has a global presence in over 190 countries and territories — including the United States.

 Child Friendly Cities Initiative: CFCI, launched by UNICEF in 1996, aims to establish safer, more just, equitable, inclusive and child-responsive cities and communities by helping city and municipal governments prioritize the needs of children and young people and elevate their voices in local governance and decision making.
-In August 2022, UNICEF USA recognized Houston as the first CFCI candidate city in the U.S.
+Houston and Minneapolis have already been designated CFCI candidate cities.
+Learn more.

-Advocacy: UNICEF USA's Advocacy team, based in Washington, DC, focuses on educating and engaging the American public around issues affecting children globally and garnering support for key legislation and policy action at the state and federal level.
+Advocacy: UNICEF USA's Advocacy team, based in Washington, DC, focuses on educating and engaging the American public around issues affecting children globally and garnering support among members of Congress and state lawmakers for key legislation and policy action.

 Volunteering: Student clubs, UNICEF Next Gen and other volunteer-led and staff-supported teams across the country are fundraising, advocating and otherwise helping to drive impact for children globally.
 Learn more at UNICEFUSA.org/UNITE

 UNICEF's work around the world

 UNICEF has country offices on five continents, each one linked to a regional office.
 UNICEF also has a research center in Florence, a supply hub in Copenhagen, a global shared services center in Budapest and additional offices in Brussels, Geneva, Seoul and Tokyo.

 The vast majority of UNICEF staff of over 13,000 personnel are out in the field, working directly with partners on the ground to deliver impact for children.

 UNICEF is working with governments and other partners to implement lifesaving and life-changing programs for children in Africa, Asia, Europe, the Middle East, North America and South America: